Drug Abuse and Cardiovascular Health Risks: How Do Drugs Affect the Heart?

-Additionally, long-term abuse of psychostimulants can cause spasms of the heart muscle that eventually lead to tears in the arteries supplying the heart with oxygen or even in the walls of the heart itself 1.
+Additionally, long-term abuse of stimulants can cause spasms of the heart muscle that eventually lead to tears in the arteries supplying the heart with oxygen or even the walls of the heart itself.3

-Like psychostimulants, opioids pose grave risks to even casual abusers, but the effects of these drugs on the cardiovascular system are the opposite of stimulants.
+Like stimulants, opioids can pose risks to people who use and misuse them.
+However, the effects of these drugs on the cardiovascular system are the opposite of those of stimulants.
 In general, opioids decrease sympathetic signaling in the body and activate the parasympathetic nervous system, which controls the “rest and digest” state of various organs and bodily systems.

 This is true for both illicit and prescription opioids, including drugs such as:

 The most popular street drug in the U.S., many users consider marijuana (cannabis, weed, pot) to be a safe and harmless substance.
-In reality, this drug has several dangerous side effects, including on the cardiovascular system.
+However, marijuana use can have several dangerous side effects, including an impact on the cardiovascular system.

-In rare cases, marijuana use may be a trigger for heart attack, especially in the first hour after use 9.
+In rare cases, marijuana use may be a trigger for a heart attack, especially in the first hour after use.7

-Over the last decade, so-called “legal highs” have become widely available in convenience stores and head shops around the country as well as through the Internet, especially synthetic cannabinoids (spice, K2, fake weed) and synthetic cathinones (bath salts, plant food).
+Over the last decade, so-called “designer drugs” have become widely available in convenience stores and head shops around the country, as well as through the Internet.
+Prominent examples are synthetic cannabinoids (spice, K2, fake weed) and synthetic cathinones (bath salts).

-While some—but not all—of these substances are not specifically prohibited by drug laws, none of them is approved for human consumption, and many have dangerous cardiovascular effects.
+While some—but not all—of these substances are not specifically prohibited by drug laws, none are approved for human consumption and many have dangerous cardiovascular effects.

-Synthetic cannabinoids like Spice have cardiovascular effects that are similar to those of marijuana, but many synthetic variations are more potent than marijuana and may be even more dangerous.
-Dangerously rapid heart rates have been found in 33%–75% of cases reported to poison control centers in the U.S. and Europe 10.
-Heart attacks have been observed in some cases of synthetic cannabinoid abuse, even among teenage users 11.
+Synthetic cannabinoids like Spice have cardiovascular effects that are like those of marijuana, but many synthetic variations are more potent than marijuana and may be even more dangerous.

-Synthetic cathinones are mostly used as substitutes for stimulants like cocaine or MDMA, and these drugs have cardiovascular effects similar to those drugs, although they too are perhaps even more dangerous than traditional stimulants.
-Studies in rats have shown that one of the most popular bath salts, MDPV, increased heart rate and blood pressure even more than cocaine 12.
+Synthetic cathinones are mostly used as substitutes for stimulants like cocaine and MDMA.
+Synthetic cathinones have cardiovascular effects similar to those of these drugs, although they too are perhaps even more dangerous than traditional stimulants.

-A Scottish study of patients who visited an emergency department after using the popular bath salt, mephedrone (4-MMC, “meow meow”), found 79% had a rapid heart rate and 74% had high blood pressure.
-Additionally, 25% of these patients complained of chest pains and 21% of heart palpitations, suggesting this drug causes a high degree of cardiovascular distress 13.
+A Scottish study of patients who visited an emergency department after using the popular bath salt mephedrone (4-MMC, “meow meow”) found that 79% had a rapid heart rate and 74% had high blood pressure.
+Additionally, 25% of these patients complained of chest pains and 21% of heart palpitations, suggesting that this drug causes a high degree of cardiovascular distress.8

-In addition to the negative cardiovascular effects caused by opioids and psychostimulants, the many abusers who inject these drugs are exposed to additional risks.
-Regardless of the specific drug used, intravenous (IV) drug abuse poses many risks due to repeated injections using improperly sterilized paraphernalia.
-These include 7:
+People who inject different types of drugs can be exposed to additional risks.
+Regardless of the specific drug used, intravenous (IV) drug use poses many risks due to repeated injections using improperly sterilized paraphernalia.
+These include: